ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
+- [ ] fix bug where item will be added to inventory from chest pickup even if inventory full (use snackbar)
 - [ ] better maps for story mode
 - [ ] cohesive story for story mode
 - [ ] a few well placed dialogs (game beginning, merchant, dragon)